bcgov/common-object-management-service-docs/docs/Hosted-Service-Onboarding.md

 - **BCBox Integration:** Using the Hosted COMS service has the added benefit of being able to integrate your application with [BCBox](https://bcbox.nrs.gov.bc.ca/) - a hosted drop-box type interface for sharing files.

-- A **Synchronization** feature is [coming soon](Product-Roadmap.md) that will allow COMS to manage objects that were in the bucket or are handled outside of the COMS API.

 ### Environments

 As part of your development workflow, ensure your application is using the correct COMS environment. **The Hosted COMS service only accepts User Auth tokens issued in the corresponding SSO 'Standard' realm.**